skonfig/base/type/__apt_source/man.rst

 DESCRIPTION
 -----------
-This cdist type allows you to manage apt sources.
+This type allows you to manage APT sources.
 It invokes index update internally when needed so call of index updating type is not needed.

 REQUIRED PARAMETERS